 Family-friendly walks are proof that a wonderful family day out doesn’t have to be expensive or difficult to organise.
 They are great for unwinding in the fresh air and can be enjoyed with children of all ages.
-We’ve rounded up some of the best walks to mark National Walking Month.
+We’ve rounded up some of the best family walks across the UK to mark National Walking Month.

 From hilly terrains to ancient woodlands, we’re spoilt for choice with incredible walking routes all over the country.
 Here is a list of our favourite family-friendly walks in the UK which may be on your doorstep or which can be incorporated into your next family staycation.